rfromthecastle/kobo-toolbox-to-google-sheets/README.md

 ![image](https://github.com/rfromthecastle/kobo-toolbox-to-google-sheets/assets/18660080/83130738-3e46-4e8c-84a7-ffb2aa831475)

+Note that the KoboToolbox server needs up to 15 mins to make collected data from a project available through the API, so a slight lag may be experienced between form submissions and this being able to be pulled into the Google Sheet.

 The script can also can be set to a scheduler within Google Apps Script to automatically import data at a set time interval.
 To do so, open Extensions > Apps Script and go to Triggers.
 Select Add Trigger.

 ![image](https://github.com/rfromthecastle/kobo-toolbox-to-google-sheets/assets/18660080/22cdbdf2-02ce-49dd-8d6f-7b7c57363697)